 The work proposed concerns the restoration of natural environments.
 It is therefore essential to monitor the species dependant on the Prée Mizottière natural meadows and wetlands before and after the work.

 PROGRESS OF THE STUDY

 The monitoring of amphibians is also carried out at Prée Mizottière.
-Two censuses are carried out during the season (from March to May), at nightfall.
+Three censuses are carried out during the season (from March to May), at nightfall.
 The monitoring consists in carrying out regular listening points and identifying the presence or absence of amphibians in a 100m² square.
 All amphibians heard are noted for each listening post.